Network resilience: Behavior transitions in animal and human networks

-In the context of social systems, cultural resilience focuses on avoiding a drastic and disruptive change of prevailing opinions and beliefs held by the social system members.
-This kind of resilience is studied using models of social interactions, which enable the opinions to evolve and innovation to spread through the influence and persuasion exerted by personal interactions.
-Thus, these models do not consider changes imposed by the sheer military or police force to subjugate the societies.
-The models that represent these processes from the perspective of individuals include the voter model \cite{nardini2008s}, the Naming Game (NG) \cite{xie2011social}, and the Threshold Model (TM) \cite{granovetter1978threshold}, and their variants.
-Additional models focusing on interactions of group behavior, such as flock/swarm behavior \cite{komareji2013resilience} are also applicable to simulating social network dynamics.
+In the context of social systems, cultural resilience focuses on avoiding drastic and disruptive changes in the prevailing opinions and beliefs held by the members of a social system.
+This type of resilience is studied using models of the social interactions that enable opinions to evolve and innovation to spread through the influence and persuasion exerted by personal interactions.
+Thus, these models do not consider subjugation of societies by military or police forces.
+The models that represent these processes from the perspective of individuals include the voter model \cite{nardini2008s}, the naming game (NG) \cite{xie2011social}, the threshold model (TM) \cite{granovetter1978threshold}, and their variants.
+Other models that focus on interactions that lead to group behavior, such as flock/swarm behavior \cite{komareji2013resilience}, are also applicable to the simulation of social network dynamics.

-Whereas orderly and evolutionary changes are often necessary to enable social systems to adapt to the evolving environment, such changes might become so rapid and disruptive that they may result in loss of cultural continuity, and thus also of cultural resilience.
-Hence, studies that focus on the discovery of conditions under which shifts arise in social system opinions and beliefs are of great importance.
-Equally important is an ability to derive from system parameters the values of critical points at which such shifts appear.
-Identifying measurable early warning signals, or at least the distance to the tipping point, is vital to the resilience policy development and the disaster avoidance strategies.
+As orderly and evolutionary changes are often necessary to enable social systems to adapt to an evolving environment, such changes might occur so rapidly and be so disruptive that they result in loss of cultural continuity and cultural resilience.
+Hence, studies that focus on discovering conditions under which drastic shifts in the prevailing opinions and beliefs held by individuals in a social system arise are of great importance.
+Equally important is the ability to derive from system parameters the critical points at which such shifts appear.
+Identifying measurable early warning signals or the distance to the tipping point is vital to the development of resilience policies and disaster avoidance strategies.